jpamarlphi-byte/LTDW-Long-Term-Deterministic-Weather-Theory/README.md

 As climate volatility intensifies and predictive models struggle to keep pace with planetary-scale disruptions, the need for deterministic weather forecasting has never been more urgent.
 Today’s probabilistic systems offer ranges and likelihoods, but they fall short of delivering the precision required to anticipate and mitigate extreme atmospheric phenomena.
-By initiating this study now — before artificial general intelligence fully emerges — we lay the groundwork for near future in which AI/AGI/ASI systems can encode, validate, and optimize long-range deterministic forecasts.
 This is a task of generational significance, one we begin today with the hope of seeing it concluded within a few years once we can have Long-Term Deterministic Weather for Extreme Atmospheric Phenomena at 99.9% confidence (up to 1 year), as synthetic cognition evolves to meet the scale and complexity of Earth’s atmosphere.

 ### 2. Definition of Long-Term Deterministic Weather for Extreme Atmospheric Phenomena: